 30. Undo.
-Clicking this button undoes your previous commands.
-Use this if you accidentally delete text, or format content incorrectly and need to restore what you previously had.
+Clicking this button undoes your previous actions.
+Click this if you have accidentally deleted content or formatted text incorrectly and need to backtrack.

 31. Redo.
-Click this button to restore any changes or deletions that you have made.
+Clicking this button reinstates any changes or deletions that you have made.

-(Plugins can add new items to your WordPress editor)
+(Plugins can add extra features to the WordPress toolbar)